 Halloween costumes can be expensive, so why not make them yourself?
 Here are some fun ideas for DIY Halloween costumes that are easy to make, inexpensive, and look great.
 This Halloween, have some fun and try one of these easy homemade Halloween costumes instead of a store bought one.
 They are fun to make and you get to add your own creative touches.
 Making them is almost as much fun as wearing them!
 I hope you enjoy these ideas and find the perfect DIY costume to make a splash at Halloween parties.

 Growing up, almost all of my Halloween costumes were homemade.
 Nowadays, it seems like busy schedules result in many store bought costumes.
 Although homemade costumes are fun to make, for me, it has always been a challenge to come up with creative ideas that are quick, easy and won’t break my bank.
 Below are a few easy homemade costume ideas that are not only creative and inexpensive, but they will also help you green your Halloween.
-You should be able to find all the materials needed to make these costumes around your house.
+You should be able to find all the materials needed to make these easy and simple Halloween costumes around your house.

 Homemade Lumberjack Costume